MyPortugalHoliday.com

 The Serra de Sintra coastline with Guincho in the centre

 Suited for?
-Admiring the scenery
+Nature enthusiasts and scenery admirers

 Related articles: Vila Nova de Milfontes guide